dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/systems.md

 ## APU

 * (Learjet 40 does not have APU)
-* Wait 30 seconds MINIMUM after turning off APU to turn (other switch) off
+* Wait 30 seconds _minimum_ after turning off APU to turn (other switch) off
   * Basically wait until the right standby fuel pump (that was feeding fuel to the APU) automatically goes off
-* APU fail CAS usually due to shutoff valve
+* `APU FAIL` amber CAS usually due to shutoff valve
 * So can't takeoff because don't want fuel going to APU in flight
 * In mid-90s &#176;F ambient temps APU will fail due to overheat, might be on for like 20 minutes before it overheats and shuts off
 * APU burns 150 pph
 * APU has its own dedicated fire bottle
 * Gen amps pilot-side light knob turn up to see gen amps displayed
   * ***TODO@dwiese -- which light knob?***
-* "APU FAIL / FAULT" light on the APU Maintenance Control Panel -- can fly, just no `APU FAIL` CAS
+* "APU FAIL / FAULT" light on the APU Maintenance Control Panel -- can fly, just no `APU FAIL` amber CAS
   * It's probably just a fault
 * We can't service APU oil, so if low or add light is on, just call maintanence
 * Limitations